 How to Get There

-The best spot to park your car is at the Wentworth Falls picnic area (map) which has a rather large parking area.
-Do note though that this car park fills up rather quickly on busy weekends.
+The best spot to park your car is at the Wentworth Falls picnic area (map) which has a reasonably large parking area.
+Do note though that this car park fills up quickly on busy weekends.

 From the car park, follow the walking path alongside the road that ultimately leads to the top of the waterfall, from where you can access the round walk to the Rocket Point Lookout.

 Another option is to do the Charles Darwin Walk from the Wentworth Falls train station to the top of the waterfall.
 This is a pleasant walk through scenic bushland, and a great warmup for all the pretty things to come.

 To access the Rocket Point Lookout, you need to follow a short and easy round walk with its starting point close to the top of Wentworth Falls.